aishwarya30998/Student_Exam_Performance_Prediction/README.md

 - **Azure Web App**: create a resource and deploy this gibhub code into Azure cloud using github Actions can  also push docker container to azure. soon after connecting github to azure a workflows folder is created with a Yml file which will have necessary configrations for Deployemnt.

-- **ECR and EC2 Instance**: Production deployemnt using Docker EC2 and ECR This workflow will build and push a new container image to Amazon ECR,and then will deploy a new task definition to Amazon ECS, when there is a push to the "main" branch.
+- **ECR and EC2 Instance**: Production deployemnt from Github using Docker Ecr to EC2 Instance This workflow will build and push a new container image to Amazon ECR,and then will deploy a new task definition to Amazon ECS, when there is a push to the "main" branch.
 To use this workflow, you will need to complete the following set-up steps:
 1. Create an ECR repository to store your images.